NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **2.** **MUST** be restricted to ``http(s?)://[^\s/$.?#].[^\s]*``

 **TIP:** In case a tool lacks its own website, a URL of its code repository is OK.
-Do not use a general URL such as an institutional homepage, unless nothing better is available.
+Do not use a general URL such as an institutional homepage.

 ## Reference publication
 An url that links to a reference publication that presents the tool.